 I recently fired up my old Alesis QS6.2 synth after a long hiatus, only to discover the user bank was hosed.
-Not only did I want those sounds to play with, but they have special significance to me, since I worked on them while I was at Alesis!
+Not only did I want those sounds to play with, but they have special significance to me, since I worked on them while I was an engineer at Alesis!

 Opening up the unit, I found out sure enough that the battery was dead.
 It was pretty easy to find a source online, so I ordered a replacement.